yavats/hl1-scripts/README.md

 ## X. **Quick Configs**

 ### *HIGHLY RECOMMENDED FOR SETTING UP RUNNING FOR ANYONE!*

-This part is premade configs by hsci so you do not have to spend long long times to grab each script one by one and creating chapter configs.
+#### This part is premade configs by hsci making it way easier to setup the game ready for scripted runs.
+#### No need to search scripts for long hours and making configs.
+Simple easy editable & rebindable configs.

 - Premade configs with almost every script added into it
 - Uses chapter config setup
 - Configs are categorized, easy customizable/editable
 - Video guide will be added for any information.

  Link: [quick setup.zip](https://github.com/user-attachments/files/30247734/quick.setup.zip)